hzaatiti-NYU/meg-pipeline/docs/source/operationprotocol.rst

 | 8     | Right Forehead  |
 +-------+-----------------+

 The markers are put on locations 4, 3, 6, 7 and 8.
-While the locations 2, 3 and 1 are used for coregistration only.
+While the locations 2, 3 and 1 are used for coregistration only (i.e., no marker sensor as put on).